Guy Hollaway – Building Folkestone

 “Roger was selling SAGA at the time and needed to move offices.
 He has worked with people like Lord Foster, Sir Michael Hopkins and Sir Terry Farrell.
 These are great architects, really big names!
 Roger asked me to design his offices in Sandgate.
 It was a small job, but he was happy with the result.
 We’ve been working together for about 15 years.”

 Over the years Guy’s list of successes has grown and he was able to buy out the partners of Cheney and Thorpe.
 He changed the name of the practice to Guy Hollaway Architects.
-Now celebrating their 10th anniversary and the launch of their first published book From Now On, the Practice has rebranded to Hollaway.
+On their 10th anniversary in 2020 they launched their first published book From Now On, and the Practice rebranded to Hollaway.

 Sir Roger De Haan